arvidn/libtorrent/docs/manual.rst

 ``always_send_user_agent`` defaults to false.
 When set to true, web connections will include a user-agent with every request, as opposed to just the first request in a connection.

+``apply_ip_filter_to_trackers`` defaults to true.
+It determines whether the IP filter applies to trackers as well as peers.
+If this is set to false, trackers are exempt from the IP filter (if there is one).
+If no IP filter is set, this setting is irrelevant.

 pe_settings
 ===========